 Matrix views

-These are views of the matrix object (i.e they don’t replicate the matrix data), kinda like how .keys()
+These are views of the matrix object (i.e they don’t replicate the matrix data), kinda like how .keys() and .values() are to dict.

 Note that these objects “expire” (become invalid) if the matrix is resized i.e if you create a matrix view object and then resize the matrix by any means, the previously created matrix view object becomes invalid and any operation on it raises an error.